oliverius/logo/docs/part10.md

 title: [10]
 permalink: /part10/
 ---
-# Going for a spiral and ending with a little rocket
+## Going for a spiral and ending with a little rocket

-In the previous (long) part (TODO reference) we learned how to create a procedure with parameters and how to use the parameters to move the turtle forward.
+In the previous (long) [part](/logo/part9) we learned how to create a procedure with parameters and how to use the parameters to move the turtle forward.

-The next example we wanted to conquer in (TODO ref. to index) is a spiral with straight lines where instead of doing a square each side of the square is slightly bigger than the previous one.
+The next example we wanted to conquer in the scope we gave [at the beginning](/logo/index) is a spiral with straight lines where instead of doing a square each side of the square is slightly bigger than the previous one.
 With the current code we can do it manually, something like this:

 ```
 fd 10 rt 90